 Ingestion of tablets or domestic poisoning in children under 5 is usually due to the carelessness of a parent or carer, but it may be self -harm even in young children.

-Fabricated or Induced Illness
+Fabricated, Induced Illness or Perplexing Presentations

-Professionals may be concerned at the possibility of a child suffering significant harm as a result of having illness fabricated or induced by their carer.
-Possible concerns are:
+Professionals may be concerned at the possibility of a child suffering significant harm as a result of having illness fabricated, induced illness or perplexing presentations by their carer.